 Call the police.
 If you are injured, seek medical attention immediately.

 Even if you or your loved one was partially at fault, you may recover compensation.
-Texas follows what is called a comparative fault rule: If you are 51% or more at fault for your injury, then you will be prevented from recovering compensation, however, if you are found to be only 25% at fault, then your recovery of funds will be reduced by that percentage of fault.
-In other words, if you are awarded $1 million by a jury, and that jury finds you 25% at fault, then you can only recover $750,000.00.
+Texas follows what is called a comparative fault rule: If you are 51 percent or more at fault for your injury, then you will be prevented from recovering compensation; however, if you are found to be only 25 percent at fault, then your recovery of funds will be reduced by that percentage of fault.
+In other words, if you are awarded $1 million by a jury, and that jury finds you 25 percent at fault, then you can only recover $750,000.

 Insurance companies are in the business of shifting blame onto victims.
-Husain Law + Associates, P.C. will fight the insurance bullies on your behalf; call us today, 713.800.1200 for a free consultation.
+Husain Law + Associates, P.C., will fight the insurance bullies on your behalf; call us today at 713-230-8137 for a free consultation.